japgolly/learning/recursion-blog/02-cata.md

 Which means your folding logic is going to start executing against all the leaves first, then their parents, then *their* parents, etc.
-(When we get to some of the more advanced morphisms, understanding the order becomes critical.)

 ### Optimisation

 I did say that this is a practical series.
-This is a good a place as any to mention that this definition, while correct, is inefficient.
+This is a good a place as any to mention that this `cata` definition, while correct, is inefficient.

 Every time it recurses it has to create the same functions with the same logic over and over again.
 We can make it more efficient by creating what we need once